bagisto/bagisto/README.md

 ### Introduction

-[Bagisto](https://www.bagisto.com) is a hand tailored E-Commerce framework built on some of the hottest opensource technologies such as [Laravel](https://laravel.com) (a [PHP](https://secure.php.net/) framework) and [Vue.js](https://vuejs.org) a progressive Javascript framework.
+[Bagisto](https://www.bagisto.com) is a hand-tailored E-Commerce framework built on some of the hottest opensource technologies such as [Laravel](https://laravel.com) (a [PHP](https://secure.php.net/) framework) and [Vue.js](https://vuejs.org) a progressive Javascript framework.

-**Bagisto can help you to cut down your time, cost, and workforce for building online stores or migrating from physical stores to the ever demanding online world.
+**Bagisto can help you to cut down your time, cost, and workforce for building online stores or migrating from physical stores to the ever-demanding online world.
 Your business -- whether small or huge -- can benefit.
 And it's very simple to set it up.**

 **Read our documentation: [Bagisto Docs](https://devdocs.bagisto.com/)**